Skip to main content

 Online Editing

-Fill in device information directly on the page.
-Click the Add New button to add a new row and continue entering device information.
+Fill in the device information on the page.
+Click the Add button to add a new row and continue entering device information.

 mqtt_add_device_ui_add_iot

-After entering the device information, click Submit.
+After completing the device information, click the Submit button.
 A confirmation window will appear.
-Once confirmed, the device will be registered.
+Confirm to complete device registration.

 mqtt_add_device_submit_confirm_iot